cvedovini/wp-linkedin/readme.txt

 == Changelog ==

 = version 1.5 =
-- Changing the way the LinkedIn API keys and tokens are retreived in order to simplify installation
+- Changing the way the LinkedIn API keys and token are managed in order to simplify installation
+- Added a profile cache to improve performances and limit API calls

 = version 1.4.3 =
 - Updating string translations